JNU wall defacement: University asks all its centres to install CCTV cameras | Education

 The Jawaharlal Nehru University on Friday asked all its centres to install CCTV cameras, a day after several walls inside its campus were defaced with anti-Brahmin slogans.

-In an advisory, the JNU administration notified that all schools and centres will have only a single entry and exit point.
+In an advisory, the JNU administration said it has notified that all schools and centres will have only a single entry and exit point.

-Students had earlier claimed that the walls in the School of International Studies- II building were vandalised with slogans against Brahmin and Baniya communities.
+Students had earlier claimed that the walls of the School of International Studies- II building were vandalised with slogans against Brahmin and Baniya communities.

-The graffiti asked members of the Brahmin and the Baniya communities to leave the campus and the country.
+The graffiti asked members of both the communities to leave the campus and the country.
 The six-point advisory was issued after keeping the prevailing security issues on the campus, the administration said.
-The university has also asked centres to put up notice boards regarding the prevention of defacement of public property at the appropriate place in every centre.
+The university has also asked centres to put up notice boards, regarding the prevention of defacement of public property, at appropriate places in every centre. ''All schools/centres should have single entry/exit point.
+Maintaining entry/exit register at the entry point of the schools/centres.
+Installation of CCTV cameras at each floor of the schools/centres building,'' the advisory said.

+It also asked authorities to ensure adequate lighting in corridors.
+It said an orientation programme should be conducted to sensitize the JNU community from time to time.
+Vice-Chancellor Santishree D Pandit on Friday asked students and staff members to be vigilant so that such incidents can be prevented in the future.

+In a statement, JNU Registrar Ravikesh said VC Pandit visited the centres on Friday and took stock of the situation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)